Immigrants' rights groups sue ICE to release Maryland detainees at risk of serious illness or death due to COVID-19

-The National Immigration Project of the National Lawyers Guild (NIPNLG), the Capital Area Immigrants’ Rights Coalition (CAIR Coalition), the American Civil Liberties Union, and the ACLU of Maryland sued U.S. Immigration and Customs Enforcement on behalf of immigrants detained in the Worcester County Detention Center and the Howard County Detention Center in Maryland.
-The organizations seek the release of people who are in civil detention and who are at high risk for serious illness or death in the event of COVID-19 infection due to age or underlying medical condition.
+Immigrants detained in the Worcester County Detention Center and the Howard County Detention Center in Maryland sued U.S. Immigration and Customs Enforcement with the help of the National Immigration Project of the National Lawyers Guild (NIPNLG), the Capital Area Immigrants’ Rights Coalition (CAIR Coalition), the American Civil Liberties Union, and the ACLU of Maryland.
+The lawsuit seeks the release of six individuals and a class of medically vulnerable detained people who are at high risk for serious illness or death in the event of COVID-19 infection due to age and underlying medical conditions.

 COVID-19 is a global pandemic, and public health experts have repeatedly warned that people detained in immigrant detention are at particularly high risk due to conditions that are often overcrowded and unsanitary.
-The filing includes a declaration from Dr. Ranit Mishori, who speaks to the public health risk for our plaintiffs.
-The results of this case could set a nationwide precedent for all immigration detention facilities to release individuals who are most at risk due to age and/or underlying conditions.
+The filing is on behalf of six individuals who have underlying medical conditions such as diabetes, high blood pressure, and lymphedema.
+The filing also includes declarations from public health experts, such as Dr. Robert Greifinger, who speaks to the public health risk for our plaintiffs.

 PRESS RELEASE: ACLU of Maryland (March 24, 2020)